 A backtrace is a summary of how your program got where it is.
 It shows one line per frame, for many frames, starting with the currently executing frame (frame zero), followed by its caller (frame one), and on up the stack.

 backtrace

 bt

-Print a backtrace of the entire stack: one line per frame for all frames in the stack backtrace n bt n Similar, but print only the innermost n frames.
+Print a backtrace of the entire stack: one line per frame for all frames in the stack.

 You can stop the backtrace at any time by typing the system interrupt character, normally Ctrl-c.